I am a postdoctoral associate at Yale University in the Department of Geology and Geophysics, investigating methane convection on Titan.

 My research involves the energetics of transient waves and in dust devils on Mars.

-I have a Ph.D. in Atmospheric Science from Texas A&M University, an MS in Meteorology from Mississippi State University, and
+I was previously a postdoctoral fellow at the Harvard-Smithsonian Center for Astrophysics, studying the development histories of Martian dust storms, have a Ph.D. in Atmospheric Science from Texas A&M University, an MS in Meteorology from Mississippi State University, and

 a BS in Physics and a BS in Meteorology (communication, mathematics and music minors).